 Beginning in 2011 he became a varsity assistant lacrosse coach at Dublin Jerome High School where he has helped lead the team to one state championship and three state runner ups.
 In the 2012 season he received Coach of the Year honors by the Midwest Scholastic Lacrosse Coaches Association.

 He is also a Peer Support Mentor with the Christopher and Dana Reeve Foundation volunteering with the Ohio State University Wexner Medical Center helping spinal cord injured patients adjust to their new life.
+As a part of his commitment to make life easier for individuals with spinal cord injuries Ian has created the Ian Burkhart Foundation which is dedicated to restoring lives and providing hope to individuals with spinal cord injuries.

 T: +1 614 602 4934